can I feed my angelfish vegetables?

 Before giving veggies to your angelfish, make sure they’re adequately prepared first.
 To do so:

-2. Cut them into the smallest pieces, allowing your angelfish to scroop them up with their mouths
+2. Cut them into the smallest pieces, allowing your angelfish to scoop them up with their mouths.

-If your angelfish don’t eat all the vegetables in one go, feed them less the next time.
-Similarly, remove uneaten vegetables from the tank after 5 minutes of them being in there to keep the conditions sanitary.
+If the angelfish don’t eat all the vegetables in one go, feed them less the next time.
+Similarly, remove uneaten vegetables from the tank after 5 minutes to keep the conditions sanitary.

 You’ll also need to wash all vegetables before giving them to your angelfish.
-That’s because store-bought veggies are usually covered in dirt, bacteria, pesticides, and harmful chemicals, especially if they’re not organic.
+Store-bought veggies are usually covered in dirt, bacteria, pesticides, and harmful chemicals, especially if they’re not organic.

 Run the vegetables until water and scrub them with a stiff brush to get all harmful residues off the skin.